YBoran24/CryptoTracker/VERCEL_DEPLOYMENT.md

    - Make sure to add proper null/undefined checks in your components
    - Use fallback values in getStaticProps for dynamic routes
    - Set fallback: 'blocking' in getStaticPaths for better handling of non-pre-rendered paths
+   - For complex dynamic routes, consider using getServerSideProps instead of getStaticProps

 ### Checking Deployment Status